bbauska/trump-stupidest-statements/README.md

     New York governor Kathy Hochul, simply responded: “We are a nation of laws, not ruled by a king.
 We’ll see you in court.”</li>
   <li><a href="https://www.indy100.com/politics/trump/donald-trump-denmark-greenland">
-    Trump says Denmark “doesn’t have right” to Greenland</a>, despite it belonging to them The US is involved in an ongoing dispute over Greenland as Trump wants the land to be America’s, even claiming that Denmark doesn’t have the “right” to the country - except he missed one major fact.<br>
+    Trump says Denmark “doesn’t have right” to Greenland</a>, despite it belonging to them.<br>
+	The US is involved in an ongoing dispute over Greenland as Trump wants the land to be America’s, even claiming that Denmark doesn’t have the “right” to the country - except he missed one major fact.<br>